Starting a Business Methodology

 Only procedures required of all businesses are covered.
 Industry-specific procedures are excluded.
 For example, procedures to comply with environmental regulations are included only when they apply to all businesses conducting general commercial or industrial activities.
 Procedures that the company undergoes to connect to electricity, water, gas and waste disposal services are not included.

 Time is recorded in calendar days.
 The measure captures the median duration that incorporation lawyers indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no extra payments.
-It is assumed that the minimum time required for each procedure is 1 day.
-Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
-A procedure is considered completed once the company has received the final document, such as the company registration certificate or tax number.
+It is assumed that the minimum time required for each procedure is 1 day, except for procedures that can be fully completed online, for which the time required is recorded as half a day.
+Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days), again with the exception of procedures that can be fully completed online.
+A procedure is considered completed once the company has received the final incorporation document, such as the company registration certificate or tax number.
 If a procedure can be accelerated for an additional cost, the fastest procedure is chosen if that option is more beneficial to the economy’s ranking.
 It is assumed that the entrepreneur does not waste time and commits to completing each remaining procedure without delay.
 The time that the entrepreneur spends on gathering information is ignored.
 It is assumed that the entrepreneur is aware of all entry requirements and their sequence from the beginning but has had no prior contact with any of the officials.

 Cost is recorded as a percentage of the economy’s income per capita.
 It includes all official fees and fees for legal or professional services if such services are required by law.
 Fees for purchasing and legalizing company books are included if these transactions are required by law.
+Although value added tax registration can be counted as a separate procedure, value added tax is not part of the incorporation cost.
 The company law, the commercial code and specific regulations and fee schedules are used as sources for calculating costs.
 In the absence of fee schedules, a government officer’s estimate is taken as an official source.
 In the absence of a government officer’s estimate, estimates of incorporation lawyers are used.
 If several incorporation lawyers provide different estimates, the median reported value is applied.
 In all cases the cost excludes bribes.

 Paid-in minimum capital

-This methodology was developed in Djankov and others (2002) and is adopted here with minor changes.
+This methodology was developed by Djankov and others (2002) and is adopted here with minor changes.